 by Christine Fonseca

 Teaching children how to manage their intense emotions is one of the most difficult aspects of parenting or educating gifted children.
 This book provides readers with helpful, specific information about this population, as well as helpful interventions to attempt that are easy to implement and supported by research.
-Click here to read a full review of this book.

 From School to Homeschool: Should You Homeschool Your Gifted Child?